S-CLIP: Semi-supervised Vision-Language Learning using Few Specialist Captions: Experiments

 \subsection{Ablation studies}

 We conduct an ablation study on the design choices for S-CLIP.
 The results are reported in Table~\ref{tab:rs-ablation}, which compares the average values of zero-shot accuracy (across five tasks in Table~\ref{tab:rs-zeroshot}) and image-text retrieval R@1 (across six tasks in Table~\ref{tab:rs-retrieval@r5}) for each design.
-The observations are as follows: \begin{enumerate}[label=(\alph*),topsep=-2.0pt,itemsep=1.0pt,leftmargin=5.5mm] \item \textit{Training objective.} Caption-level pseudo-labels are more beneficial for image-text retrieval, while keyword-level pseudo-labels are more beneficial for zero-shot classification.
-Combining both yields the best results, particularly in significantly improving zero-shot classification. \item \textit{Sinkhorn iteration.} Sinkhorn iterations significantly improve the performance of Soft-PL (Iter.~0) by balancing pseudo-labels.
-However, it reaches saturation after 10 iterations.
-Thus, we use 10 iterations for our experiments, resulting in a negligible increase in computation costs. \item \textit{Choice of keywords.} Both class names and keywords extracted by the YAKE~\citep{campos2020yake} algorithm from the captions work well, although class names may provide more consistent improvement.
-This is further confirmed on the SciCap and Simpsons datasets, where class names are unavailable. \item \textit{Usage of OT plan.} Using the transportation plan $\Gamma$ for computing pseudo-embeddings, i.e., using $\sum_j q_{ij} \, y_j$ as the text embedding of an unlabeled image $u_i$, performs worse than pseudo-labeling.
-This is because synthesizing pseudo-embeddings requires more precise computation. \item \textit{Embedding for OT.} Using image embeddings for computing pseudo-labels consistently outperforms using text embeddings, especially with distribution shifts between unlabeled and labeled images.
-This is because image embeddings are more robust in handling novel domains. \item \textit{Partial label loss.} Using the proposed soft targets for partial label learning outperforms selecting the hard minimum from the candidate set, confirming the suggestion from prior works. \end{enumerate}
+The observations are as follows: \begin{enumerate}[label=(\alph*),leftmargin=5.5mm] \item \textit{Training objective.} Caption-level pseudo-labels are more beneficial for image-text retrieval, while keyword-level pseudo-labels are better for zero-shot classification.
+Intuitively, keyword-level pseudo-labels help the model understand specific words, while caption-level pseudo-labels aid in fine-grained language comprehension.
+Combining both produces the best results. \item \textit{Sinkhorn iteration.} Sinkhorn iterations significantly improve Soft-PL (= Iter.~0) by balancing pseudo-labels.
+However, it saturates after 10 iterations, so we have used it as the default in our experiments.
+Increasing the number of iterations ensures a more even distribution of pseudo-labels.
+For example, the pseudo-labels from Soft-PL often collapse to some index in the batch.
+Sinkhorn iterations effectively regularize this behavior, reducing the maximum confidence of prediction from 100\% to 40\%.
+This regularization is more important in the L$\neq$U setup, where Soft-PL often harms the performance, while ours consistently provides improvement. \item \textit{Choice of keywords.} We compare class names and YAKE-$K$, which implies that $K$ keywords are extracted using the YAKE~\citep{campos2020yake} algorithm.
+Both types of keywords work well, although class names provide more consistent improvement.
+YAKE provides both nouns, such as \keyword{building,} and adjectives like \keyword{green,} \keyword{many,} or \keyword{large,} in contrast to the class names, which consist only of nouns.
+This enables YAKE to understand diverse semantics beyond object recognition, making keyword-level pseudo-labeling applicable to any domain.
+This applicability is further confirmed on the SciCap and Simpsons datasets, where class names are unavailable. \item \textit{Pseudo-target.} Given a pseudo-label $q_i \in \mathbb{R}^N$ for an unlabeled image $u_i$, one can synthesize a pseudo-embedding $z_i = \sum_j q_{ij} \cdot y_j \in \mathbb{R}^d$, where $q_{ij}$ denotes the $j$-th element of $q_i$, and $d$ is the dimension of the embeddings $y_j$.
+Then, one can consider $\{u_i, z_i\}$ as paired data and apply contrastive learning to it in addition to the true pairs $\{x_i, y_i\}$.
+However, we found that pseudo-embedding is less effective than pseudo-labeling.
+This is because accurately estimating the pseudo-embedding is harder than assigning soft probabilities to the true embeddings.
+Additionally, the pseudo-embeddings lie on an interpolation of true embeddings, which can introduce confusing negatives and potentially harm the effectiveness of contrastive learning. \item \textit{Embedding for OT.} We compute pseudo-labels by examining the relationship between unlabeled images and either labeled images or labeled text directly.
+The relationship with labeled images proves to be more effective in assigning pseudo-labels.
+Specifically, using text embeddings directly also works reasonably well in the L$=$U setup.
+However, it often fails entirely in the L$\neq$U setup.
+This is because the corresponding captions for unlabeled images are unknown.
+In contrast, visual similarities can be robustly computed even when the images are unseen. \item \textit{Partial label loss.} We use the soft label given by $\sigma_\tau(u_i, \mathsf{K}_u)$ as the target for PLL.
+We also test the hard version, using the top-1 similar keyword from the candidate set, i.e., $i^* = \arg\max_j (u_i \cdot k_j)$.
+However, it performs worse, aligning with the observations from prior PLL literature. \end{enumerate}